Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 There are many resources and groups online and, if you want to meet up, you can probably find information about local ‘moots’ (meet-ups).
 Pagans are generally friendly folk and welcoming to newbies.
-However, there is often a little political infighting among members of groups—the same as any other organization.
+However, there is often a bit of political infighting among members of groups—the same as in any other organization.

 - “Paganism - An Introduction to Earth- Centered Religions” by River Higginbotham and Joyce Higginbotham.

 - “Paganism: A Beginners Guide to Paganism” by Sarah Owen